--Update Post-Payment Review (PPR) Language.
-In June 2020, the Dept ended its HCBS Waiver PPR contract to shift auditing responsibilities to internal review staff within the Dept's Program Integrity Contract Oversight (PICO) Section.
-The shift was done to allow the Dept to better control audit performance and quality.
-The Dept updated language in A-3, A-6, PM A.14, and I-1.
+-Update Post-Payment Review Language.
+In June 2020, the Department ended its HCBS Waiver Post Payment Review contract to shift auditing responsibilities to internal review staff within the Department's Program Integrity Contract Oversight (PICO) Section.
+The shift was done to allow the Department to better control audit performance and quality.
+The Department updated language in A-3, A-6, PM A.14, and I-1.

--Add in the Denver Minimum Wage Rate Methodology: Upon implementation of House Bill 19-1210 authorizing local govts to set a citywide minimum wage greater than the state minimum wage and subsequent legislation setting a citywide minimum wage for all workers employed in Denver effective January 1, 2020, the State is implementing a wage differential in the rate structure.
+-Add in Denver Minimum Wage Rate Methodology.
+Upon implementation of House Bill 19-1210 authorizing local governments to set a citywide minimum wage greater than the state minimum wage and subsequent legislation setting a citywide minimum wage for all workers employed in Denver effective January 1, 2020, the State is implementing a wage differential in the rate structure.
 This differential accounts for variance in minimum wage requirements for services currently utilizing a Bureau of Labor Statistics wage below the Denver citywide minimum wage.
-Distinct rates by locality, county, metropolitan area or other types of the regional boundary is being implemented as the Dept determines potential access to care considerations.
-The Dept is updating the corresponding rate for Denver for Personal Care, Homemaker, Health Maintenance, Consumer Directed Attendant Support Services (CDASS), and Residential Habilitation and is incorporating these geographic variances in wages within the rate methodology.
+Distinct rates by locality, county, metropolitan area or other types of the regional boundary is being implemented as the Department determines potential access to care considerations.
+The Department is updating the corresponding rate for Denver for Personal Care, Homemaker, Health Maintenance, Consumer-Directed Attendant Support Services (CDASS), and Residential Habilitation and is incorporating these geographic variances in wages within the rate methodology.

--To reflect the following legislative rate reductions and increases in the Dept's estimation of Factor D. The legislative rate reductions/increases include the following:
+-Reflect the following legislative rate reductions and increases in the Department's estimation of Factor D. The legislative rate reductions/increases include the following:

-A. 1% Across The Board (ATB) reduction in fee-for-service rates effective 7/01/2020.
+- A. 1% Across The Board (ATB) reduction in fee-for-service rates effective 7/01/2020 - B. 1% reduction to CDASS, as it takes longer to implement the ATB reduction for CDASS, this reduction will occur at the earliest on 9/01/2020.

-B. Local Minimum Wage Increases - In response to Denver passing a bill in 2019 to increase its minimum wage in Calendar Year (CY) 2020, CY 2021, and FY 2021-22, the Joint Budget Committee (JBC) took action to allow Denver providers of certain HCBS services to receive a higher rate.
+C. Local Minimum Wage Increases - In response to Denver passing a bill in 2019 to increase its minimum wage in Calendar Year (CY) 2020, CY 2021, and FY 2021-22, the Joint Budget Committee (JBC) took action to allow Denver providers of certain HCBS services to receive a higher rate.
 As we do not have 372 data to break out Denver utilization, rates for these services have been increased by the proportion of expenditure spent in Denver to total state expenditure per impacted waiver service.

-The following is a list of the services in DD with a description of their legislative rate reduction/increase.
+The following is a list of the services in SLS with a description of their legislative rate reduction/increase.